 Once you’ve submitted your information and passed the background and vehicle checks, you’re officially a Dasher and can immediately start making deliveries.

-If you selected to complete your orientation via activation kit, DoorDash will ship it to you.
+If you selected to complete your orientation via the activation kit, DoorDash will ship it to you.
 The kit includes a hot bag for food, a Red Card — needed to pay for some, but not all, deliveries — and a Getting Started manual.
 DoorDash says it will take one to four business days to deliver the kit to you.
 However, you don’t have to wait for the kit to begin dashing.

 How It Works

 As a Dasher, you have access to the Dasher app.
 The app is your go-to place for all things dashing.
 In the app, you can dash now, schedule a dash and review your earnings and your customer ratings.
 You can also manage your account details, Red Card and app settings.

 To start dashing, tap the “Dash Now” button on the main Dash page to start receiving orders in your area.
 Alternatively, you can schedule a dash for another time.

 When you begin a dash, you’ll need to confirm that you have charged your phone and you have enough gas, your Red Card and your hot bag.

 When a delivery is ready, DoorDash will let you know via text message and app notification.
 You’ll see the business name, order size, delivery distance and how much you’ll earn.
 To deliver the order, tap the “Accept” button in the app.

 The app will give you step-by-step instructions on how and where to pick up the order, as well as how and where to deliver it.

 How Much Do DoorDash Drivers (Dashers) Make?

 How much you can make as a Dasher depends on several factors, including order size, how frequently you make deliveries, delivery distances and how fast you can complete your deliveries.